 Photo Information

-Wollemi Pine trees amongst other trees
+Wollemi Pine trees amongst other trees.

 Jaime Plaza/Botanic Gardens Trust (2006)